 Trader’s regret emphasizes the winning outcomes.
 These are situations where we could have made a lot of money but didn’t.
-However we tend to ignore other situations where we could have made wrong decisions that would have resulted in losses.
+However we tend to ignore other situations where we could have made wrong decisions that would have resulted in big losses.

 With hindsight, it’s easy to look back and think that we had all of the facts at-hand that we know now.
 But this just isn’t the case.
 There was probably a good reason why we didn’t do that trade in the first place.

-For every Microsoft there were literally thousands of other IPOs that went to the wall after just a short time.
+For every Microsoft there were thousands of other IPOs that went to the wall after just a short time.
 Many investors lost a fortune backing these failures.